James Jamerson: Style and influence

-Jamerson is noted for expanding the musical style and role of bass playing in popular music of the time, which, (in 1950s and '60s R&B, rock and roll, and country), largely consisted of root notes, fifths and simple, repetitive patterns.
-By contrast, many of Jamerson's basslines relied heavily on chromatic runs, syncopation, ghost notes and inversions, with frequent use of open strings.
-His nimble bass playing was considered an integral part of the "Motown Sound".
+Jamerson is noted for expanding the musical style and role of bass playing in popular music of the time, which had previously (in 1950s and '60s R&B, rock and roll, and country) largely consisted of root notes, fifths, and simple, repetitive patterns.
+By contrast, many of Jamerson's bass lines relied heavily on chromatic runs, syncopation, ghost notes, inversions, and frequent use of open strings.
+His nimble bass playing was considered an integral part of the "Motown sound".
 He created melodic lines that were nonetheless locked to the drum groove.

-Jamerson's transition from upright to electric bass was at a time when electric bass was a relatively new instrument, and its use and style of play was not well established.
+Jamerson's transition from double bass to electric bass guitar came at a time when the electric bass was a relatively new instrument, and its use and style of play was not well-established.
 Jamerson's background as a jazz musician and upright bassist informed his playing style, and over time his technique and improvisational approach became more nuanced.
-By mid-1960s, his style became an indispensable part of the Motown sound and in turn impacted popular music.
+By mid-1960s, his style had become an indispensable part of the Motown sound, and in turn impacted popular music.
 Early examples of Jamerson's impact are "Rescue Me" by Fontella Bass and "You Won't See Me" and "Nowhere Man" by the Beatles.

-In a 1983 interview with Musician magazine, Jamerson said Motown's songwriting-production team "would give me the chord sheet, but they couldn't write for me.
-When they did, it didn't sound right. (...)
-When they gave me that chord sheet, I'd look at it, but then start doing what I felt and what I thought would fit. (...)
+In a 1983 interview with Musician magazine, Jamerson said that Motown's songwriting-production team "would give me the chord sheet, but they couldn't write for me.
+When they did, it didn't sound right...
+When they gave me that chord sheet, I'd look at it, but then start doing what I felt and what I thought would fit...
 I'd hear the melody line from the lyrics and I'd build the bass line around that."
 (Note: Gordy made similar statements in his memoir in 1994.
 However, there are likely exceptions to the quoted claim.)

-Bassists who have noted Jamerson's contribution or been influenced by him include Rocco Prestia, Anthony Jackson, Pino Palladino, Paul McCartney, Bob Babbitt, Nathan Watts, Will Lee, Geddy Lee, Chuck Rainey, Marcus Miller, Mike Mills, Phil Chen, John Entwistle, Michael League, Mike Watt, Sting, John Paul Jones, Bernard Odum, Victor Wooten, Robert DeLeo, Glenn Hughes, Tommy Shannon, Suzi Quatro, Ron Asheton, Tony Sales, Peter Cetera, Robert Kool Bell, Bootsy Collins, Flea, Jaco Pastorius, Stanley Clarke, Michael Henderson, Jack Bruce, John Patitucci, Jason Newsted, Rick Danko, Garry Tallent, Alan Gorrie, Jerry Jemmott, Andy Fraser, Brian Wilson and others.
+Bassists who have noted Jamerson's contribution or been influenced by him include Rocco Prestia, Anthony Jackson, Pino Palladino, Paul McCartney, Bob Babbitt, Nathan Watts, Will Lee, Geddy Lee, Chuck Rainey, Marcus Miller, Phil Chen, John Entwistle, Michael League, Mike Watt, Sting, John Paul Jones, Bernard Odum, Victor Wooten, Mike Mills, Robert DeLeo, Glenn Hughes, Tommy Shannon, Suzi Quatro, Ron Asheton, Tony Sales, Peter Cetera, Robert Kool Bell, Bootsy Collins, Flea, Jaco Pastorius, Stanley Clarke, Michael Henderson, Jack Bruce, John Patitucci, Jason Newsted, Rick Danko, Garry Tallent, Alan Gorrie, Jerry Jemmott, Andy Fraser, Brian Wilson and others.